🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-summarize the information by selecting and reporting the main features & make comparisons where relevant.
+The chart below shows the resources used to make 1000 disposable cups in different materials: polystyrene and paper.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 See All